AdityaBhujade/MetaCore_complete/README.md

 ---

 <div align="center">
-  Made with ❤️ by the MedLab Pro Team
+  Made with ❤️ by the MetaCore Team
 </div>